Hearing Impairment Further Education

 Learn how the ear works, how to identify the different types of hearing loss, the role of hearing aids and understand the importance of inclusion in a further education setting.

 Explore some of the assessment tools used to monitor the progress of hearing-impaired students and to provide information that can be used to inform support programmes, including levels of support and target setting.

 Choose from a range of strategies to develop personalised programmes that meet the needs of the learners you support.

 View real life examples that illustrate the needs of the individual, the interventions implemented and their resulting progress.

 On successful completion of the course, participants will be able to:

-- Describe the impact that hearing loss has on learning and social inclusion
+- describe the impact that hearing loss can have on learning and social inclusion

 - explain the range of communication modes used by students with a hearing loss

 - identify different amplification devices, including additional listening devices, and describe how environmental adaptions can enhance hearing